 However, be aware that many of these gift cards require an activation fee of around $4 to $8, which can erode the points you earn from purchasing them.

-You can also ask Chase to combine your business and personal accounts so that you can transfer the points value of cashback from a Chase Ink Business Cash account to a Chase Sapphire Preferred, Chase Sapphire Reserve, or Chase Ink Business Preferred® account.
-Once transferred to one of these accounts with access to Chase Ultimate Rewards, all of the combined points can be used for travel, which can be more lucrative than redeeming points for cashback.
+You can also ask Chase to combine your business and personal accounts so you can transfer the points value of cash back from a Chase Ink Business Cash account to a Chase Sapphire Preferred, Chase Sapphire Reserve or Chase Ink Business Preferred® account.
+Once transferred to one of these accounts with access to Chase Ultimate Rewards, all of the combined points can be used for travel, which can be more lucrative than redeeming points for cash back.